hotzan0301/stockmarket/README.md

-# Stock Market Chat Assistant
+# Stock Market with ChatGpt

 This project combines web scraping, data storage, and the OpenAI ChatGPT API to create a chat-based interface for accessing stock market data.